Team18-InterIIT/Team18_FedEx_InterIIT24/README.md

 ### Stress Analysis
 Using a state-of-the-art physics engine we will calculate stress on each package.
 In future modifications of this code we can increase customer satisfaction with regard to fragile packages etc.

+# Troubleshooting

+1. If `pip` throws an error, check your python environment, and virtual environment.
+2. If Dashboard doesn't load, check if all packages are installed and up to date.
+3. System compatability issues:
+4. Python Version Compatitibilty issues: install python 3.12 or later
+5. Pybullet may not work on Windows systems,therefore to solve errors for this use Linux or MacOS systems.